neofragoso/Election_Analysis/README.md

     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane
+- The counties were:
+    - Jefferson
+    - Denver
+    - Arapahoe
 - The candidates results were:
     - Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
     - Diana DeGette received 73.8% of the votes and 272,892 number of votes.
     - Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.
+- The counties results were:
+    - Jefferson had 10.5% of the votes and 38,855 number of votes.
+    - Denver: 82.8% of the votes and 306,055 number of votes.
+    - Arapahoe: 6.7% of the votes and 24,801 number of votes.
 - The winner of the election was:
     - Candidate Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.
+- The county with the most amount of votes was:
+    - Denver